davmitch0971-sudo/MSRC-110240-Evidence/README.md

-URGENT DISCLOSURE: Origin Energy Customer Data Exposure & The MSRC Cover-Up ​What Every Kraken API Customer Needs to Know
+URGENT DISCLOSURE: Origin Energy Customer Data Exposure & The MSRC Cover-Up

+​What Every Kraken API Customer Needs to Know.

-​To the Customers of Origin Energy:
+🚨​To the Customers of Origin Energy:
 ​If you are an Origin Energy customer, your private information—including your account number and service details—has been exposed.
 I have verified a Broken Object Level Authorization (BOLA) leak that allowed unauthorized access to over 200 customer accounts.

 🚨​When I reported this to Microsoft (MSRC), they didn't protect you.
 They waited until I caught them red-handed, then they tried to delete the evidence and shut down the servers before anyone could see.